amranidev/amranidev.github.io/blog/docs/split-your-laravel-app.md

 # Split your laravel app

-Sometimes you work on laravel app project, the app get much bigger by the time, especially when it contains a lot of dependencies between modules, and you remind that each module might be splitted or you deserve to make an app for each module, the last one is not a good way because we soak in redundancy.
+Sometimes you work on laravel app project, the app get much bigger by time, especially when it contains a lot of dependencies between modules, and you remind that each module might be splitted or you deserve to make an app for each module, the last one is not a good way because we stuck in redundancy.

 It's difficult to maintain all your bussiness logic behind the scence.